Reddit Scraper - $0.75/1k avatar

 FAQ

 Do I need a Reddit account or API key?
-No. This scraper uses Reddit's public JSON API which is accessible without authentication.
+No. This scraper uses Reddit's public Atom feeds which are accessible without authentication.

 Can I scrape private subreddits?
 No. Only public subreddits and posts visible without logging in are accessible.

 How are comments structured?
 Each comment is a separate output item with type: "comment".
-The parent_id field links to the parent (either the post t3_... or another comment t1_...).
-The post_id and post_title fields always reference the original post.
+The post_id and post_title fields reference the original post.
+Comments come back as a flat list — the parent-comment relationship is not exposed by the Atom feed.